nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/additional-services/bulk-action-framework.md

 - Wait for a command to be completely executed.
 - Wait for all running commands to be completely executed (for tests).

-The following is an example of use of bulk service:
+The following is an example of bulk service usage:

 {{{multiexcerpt 'baf-set-properties-action-java-example' page='bulk-actions-directory'}}}